Frequently Asked Questions

 - What foreign languages are taught?
 Hide

 Pre-K through second grade students attend Spanish classes once per week.
 Third through sixth grade students attend Spanish classes twice per week.
 Seventh graders have a choice between Spanish and Latin; this choice is carried over into their eighth grade year.
-Seventh and eighth graders attend foreign language classes 4 times per week as an academic core subject.
+Seventh and eighth graders attend foreign language classes four times per week as an academic core subject.

 - What extra-curricular activities are offered?
 Hide

-Afterschool Clubs offer a wide range of activities such as yoga, drama, sports, strings, piano and art.
+Afterschool Clubs offer a wide range of activities such as yoga, drama, sports, piano and art.
 They run 3:15pm–4:30pm one day per week.
 Students may sign up for up to five clubs, each on a different day of the week.
 Middle school students may also sign up to play on a sports team such as basketball or Ultimate Frisbee.

 - To which organizations does FSA belong?
 Hide

 - Atlanta Area Association of Independent Schools (AAAIS)

 - Southern Association of Colleges and Schools (SACS)

 - What is the ethnic background of FSA’s students?
 Hide

 FSA, which was founded as a model of diversity, has from 35 to 50 percent of students of color in any given year.